How the novel coronavirus has spawned novel law-making

 Fulfilment of this task required the government to placate, if not satisfy, pesky human rights lawyers and privacy advocates, a constituency that many ‘in the Canberra bubble’ think can never be satisfied.

-Fulfilment of this task required building trust of a large segment of citizens that don’t trust apps, the government, law enforcement agencies, telecommunication companies, global data platforms, foreign spies, intelligence organisations, 5G (which caused all of this, of course), the neighbours, or whomever or whatever else.
+Fulfilment of this task required building trust of a large segment of citizens that don’t trust apps, the government, law enforcement agencies, telecommunication companies, global data platforms, foreign spies, intelligence organisations, 5G (which caused all of this, of course), the neighbours, or whoever or whatever else.

 And this task requires persuading Australian citizens to opt-in to sharing mobile phone data, which anyone who has thought data for more than five minutes knows can be an open window into our innermost lives: what we do, think, read, say, write or feel, with whom we do any of those things, and where, when and by inference why we do them.